-The CBFO, supported by its Science Advisor, has agreed to exchange scientific information with eight foreign radioactive waste management organizations, and three more national radioactive waste management and disposal organizations have expressed interest in similar agreements.
+The CBFO has agreed to exchange scientific information with eight foreign radioactive waste management organizations, and other national radioactive waste management and disposal organizations have expressed interest in similar agreements.
 These activities result in the cost-effective acquisition of scientific information in support of increased WIPP facility operational and post-closure assurance and reliability.
 It also demonstrates the CBFO's intent and resolve to honor international commitments and obligations.